 To create a planned digital strategy, the company must review its digital proposal (what you offer to consumers) and communicate it using digital customer segmentation techniques.
 With segmentation, you can create a more specific and effective digital marketing strategy that will help you better connect with your customers and grow your business.
 However, many people think that digital marketing is only used for e-commerce or e-commerce, but it also has other functions and responsibilities, such as brand building, customer loyalty and customer satisfaction.
 Nowadays, there are many digital marketing gurus in India who can guide you to improve your digital marketing knowledge.

 One of the key objectives of modern digital marketing is to increase brand awareness, that is, to what extent customers and the general public are familiar with and recognize a particular brand.
 The new digital era has allowed brands to selectively target their customers who might be interested in their brand or based on their previous browsing interests.
 However, television advertising does not compete directly with digital online advertising because it can be interconnected between platforms with digital technology.
 Digital marketing has become an indispensable aspect of any business model that depends on consumer interactions or influence.

-Digital marketing activity continues to grow around the world, according to the leading global marketing index.
+Digital marketing activity continues to grow around the world, according to the leading global marketing index with focus on search engine optimization.
 The rise of digital marketing marks a major transformation in the way companies operate and target their audiences.
 This means that they must have a clear idea of where they are currently located and how many resources they can allocate to their digital marketing strategy.
 It's an example of how digital marketing can boost sales and create more personal engagement with customers, which translates into a real commitment to the product in stores.